 What is the current split between using internal and third-party pen testing resources?

-Figure 21: Rotation frequency of third-party pen testing services
+Figure 18: Split between internal and third-party pen testing services

 Penetration Testing Tools